jb-0001/object-motion-detection/README.md

 ## Introduction

- A realtime motion and object detection software written in python using opencv and the yolov3 algorithm.
+ A realtime motion detection software written in python using opencv.

 ## Contributing